LeonidSavtchenko/Arachne/Demo-version/Readme.md

 # Instructions

-Download all files keeping structure  to your computer opereting under OS Windows in any place.
+Download all files keeping the structure of the directory "Core" to your computer opereting under OS Windows in any place.

 Press START_ARACHNE.exe to execute the program.